dfinity/portal/docs/developer-docs/backend/rust/6-intercanister.md

 #[update]
 async fn publish(counter: Counter) {
     SUBSCRIBERS.with(|subscribers| {
-        for (k, v) in subscribers.borrow().iter() {
+        // In this example, we are explicitly ignoring the error. for (k, v) in subscribers.borrow().iter() {
             if v.topic == counter.topic {
                 let _call_result: Result<(), _> =